jeffersoncechinel/gobarber-web/README.md

 This is the repository for the GoBarber web application.
 If you don't know what GoBarber is please have a look [here](https://github.com/jeffersoncechinel/gobarber).

-The project purpose is to consume the API and provide the barber with visibility of past and next client's appointments.
+The purpose of this project is to consume the API and provide the barber with visibility of past and next client's appointments.

 You may also want to see the [GoBarber API repository](https://github.com/jeffersoncechinel/gobarber-api)
 You may also want to see the [GoBarber Mobile repository](https://github.com/jeffersoncechinel/gobarber-mobile)